c5ho/scheduler/README.md

 <br>

-## Tech Stack
+## Technical Specifications

+* React
-* Development: Node, Storybook Webpack Dev Server, Babel
+* Webpack, Babel
-* Database: postgreSQL
+* Axios, WebSockets
-* Testing: Jest, Cypress
+* Storybook, Webpack Dev Server, Jest, Testing Library

+The Scheduler client application created using Create React App.
+Express is the basis for the Scheduler API server application.
+Both servers run concurrently; requests are proxied from the Webpack development server to the API server.

 <br>